The minimum required grade for undergraduate prerequisites is a C (2.0) or better, and graduate prerequisites is a B (3.0) or better.

 OCN 680 Dynamics of Marine Ecosystems: Biological-Physical Interactions in the Oceans (3) Combined lecture/discussion examining biological and physical interactions in the oceans and their impacts on the functioning of marine ecosystems.
 A-F only.
 Pre: previous course in marine science, or consent.
 (Alt. years)

-OCN 681 Introduction to BioPhysical Ocean Modeling (3) Introduction to modeling biological and physical oceanic processes by building a coupled model of the Pacific to investigate physical effects on biological production.
-Students will learn biological-physical dynamics, basic numerical methods, and Matlab programming.
+OCN 681 Introduction to Ocean Ecosystem Modeling (3) Introduction to modeling biological and physical oceanic processes by building a coupled model of the Pacific to investigate physical effects on biological production.
+Students will learn biological-physical dynamics, basic numerical methods, and programming.
 Pre: 620, 621, or consent.
 (Alt. years)